Dioxins and their effects on human health

 Increasingly, biological (cell- or antibody) -based screening methods are being developed, and theuse of such methods for food and feed samples is increasingly being validated.
 Such screening methods allow more analyses at a lower cost, and in case of a positive screening test, confirmation of results must be carried out by more complex chemical analysis.

 WHO activities related to dioxins

 Reducing dioxin exposure is an important public health goal for disease reduction.
 To provide guidance on acceptable levels of exposure, WHO has held a series of expert meetings to determine a tolerable intake of dioxins.

 In order to assess long- or short-term risks to health due to these substances, total or average intake should be assessed over months, and the tolerable intake should be assessed over a period of at least 1 month.
 The experts established a provisional tolerable monthly intake (PTMI) of 70 picogram/kg per month.
 This level is the amount of dioxins that can be ingested over lifetime without detectable health effects.

-WHO, in collaboration with the Food and Agriculture Organization (FAO), through the Codex Alimentarius Commission, has established a ‘Code of Practice for the Prevention and Reduction of Dioxin and Dioxin-like PCB Contamination in Foods and Feed’.
+WHO, in collaboration with FAO, through the Codex Alimentarius Commission, has established a ‘Code of Practice for the Prevention and Reduction of Dioxin and Dioxin-like PCB Contamination in Foods and Feed’.
 This document gives guidance to national and regional authorities on preventive measures.